 Dough sufficient to fill at least an 8 inch [20.32cm] pie plate twice (2 scrolls of pre-made pie dough will work perfectly)

 *Pre-heat your oven to 400 degrees* [204 degrees Celsius]

 Step 1: Slice the apples and pears in half, then remove the cores and seeds.

 Wait, aren't apple seeds poisonous?
 Should I do anything special with them?

-quantity is such that it wouldn't have much of an impact on you, even if you accidentally chopped or chewed a few seeds.
+While they do contain trace amounts of cyanide, the quantity is such that it wouldn't have much of an impact on you, even if you accidentally chopped or chewed a few seeds.
 So long as you're not chomping down on handfuls of seeds you should be fine.

 Step 2: Divide the apples and pears into thin slices or small [1 inch/2.5cm] pieces.
 There's no discernable correlation between enhanced flavor and fruit shape, so the geometry of your filling is entirely up to you.
 Toss the chopped fruit into a bowl, then zest (remove the very top layer of the lemon peel with a zester or cheese grater) half a lemon over the fruit.
 Once you've removed the majority of the rind, squeeze the juice from the half lemon into the bowl, then toss the fruit to ensure even distribution of zest and juice.

 Step 3: Sprinkle the sugar, salt, and spices over the fruit, then toss the contents of the bowl again to coat the apples and pears with the dry ingredients.
 Set the bowl aside.